jonathancalb/code-playground/README.md

 # Code Playground

-A monorepo for coding exercises and practice projects using npm workspaces, organized by category.
+A monorepo for coding exercises and practice projects using pnpm workspaces, organized by category.

 ## Structure